Effective: February 7, 2022

 The Registry provides transparent and easily accessible information on CSPs’ security commitments and security assurance capabilities for the services they offer.

-It provides transparent, clarifying, and easily accessible information on the shared security responsibilities between CSPs and cloud service customers concerning the cloud services being offered.
+It provides transparent, clarifying, and easily assessable information on the shared security responsibilities between the CSP and cloud service customers concerning the cloud services being offered.

 The Registry provides a central platform maintained by an independent body (CSA) for CSPs to demonstrate the security capabilities of their cloud services, and for current and prospective cloud service customers to review those documented security capabilities and responsibilities.